Hydra9268/ZGESO/README.md

 Only allow this step if the player's precise level is less than 6 and the current map zone index equals 712 (which is Elsweyr)

 `|only if not ZGV.QuestTracker:IsQuestComplete("A City in Black")`<br>
 Only allow this step if the player hasn't completed the quest.

-Useful for situations where the quest was already picked up.
+`|only if not ZGV.Quests:HasQuest("A City in Black") or ZGV.Quests:IsQuestComplete("A City in Black")`<br>
+Only allow this step if the player doesn't have the quest or hasn't completed the quest.

 `|or` = Handler for dialog choices (Note: you need to put the |or handler on each choice)